Art/Cultural Production:

 Composition

-This is a scenographic artwork as a research outcome from 'The Materiality of Art Fairs: Art Basel' in the AA school programme.
+This is a sound installation as a research outcome from 'The Materiality of Art Fairs: Art Basel' in the AA school programme.

 This soundscape was executed by 3 researchers from the multidisciplinary fields of urban studies, journalism, and culture and design.
 They conducted participatory-ethnography research to explore Art Basel through a scope of 'materiality'.